Felicity Huffman Court Date In College Admissions Scandal Pushed Back

 — ABC News (@ABC) March 21, 2019

-According to The Intelligencer, it’s thought that Huffman’s daughter did not know at the time that her mother had bribed her way into university, as Huffman’s cheating scheme was to have her daughter’s answers corrected after she had taken the SAT exams.
+According to the Intelligencer, it’s thought that Huffman’s daughter did not know at the time that her mother had bribed her way into the university, as Huffman’s cheating scheme was to have her daughter’s answers corrected after she had taken the SAT exams.
 Huffman further made sure that her daughter was able to take the test over two days instead of just one, giving her more time to complete it.

 It was only Huffman’s elder daughter whose scores were manipulated, as the actress felt her younger daughter would want to take the test twice regardless of the scores that she got from the first test.